dgarridoa/ragtube/README.md

 - `request_timeout`: Integer, timeout in seconds for HTTP requests to retrieve list of videos of a channel and get transcriptions from a video.
 - `chunk_size`: Integer, the maximum number of words in a chunk, used to split transcriptions in chunks.
 - `chunk_overlap`: Integer, the number of words to overlap between chunks.
-- `embedding_size`: Integer.
-This value represents the dimensionality of the embeddings provided by the chosen model and determines the size of the embedding array column in the `chunk` table.
+- `embedding_size`: Integer, it represents the dimensionality of the embeddings provided by the chosen model and determines the size of the embedding array column in the `chunk` table.
 - `embedding_model_name`: String, the name of the model used to compute the embeddings, it must be a model supported by [`ollama`](https://ollama.com/search?c=embedding).
 - `embedding_num_ctx`: String, size of the context window used to generate the next token, must not be greater than the maximum context window size of the model.
 - `index_hnsm_m`: Integer, `m` parameter of the HNSW index.